ashnegi1/Sports-scholarship1/README.md

 * 🏅 Admin dashboard to verify applicants
 * 📄 Upload and review sports achievement documents
 * 🔒 Secure and user-friendly UI built with modern React stack
+* 📎 Document upload for supporting achievements and credentials

 ## 🛠️ Tech Stack